kdoore/CS2335-Gitbook/simple-spawner.md

 # **Simple Spawner**

 In the code below, we will spawn a prefab gameObject that's added in the inspector, using the public GameObject variable.
+The prefab gameObjects should have an instance of the PickUp Script added as a script component.

 ```
 using UnityEngine;